davidsumsion/frilode/notes.md

 - My app looks great on all window sizes and devices
 - I used good spacing and contrast
 - I used consistent fonts accross my app

+## LOGIN
+- I learned the hard way that JSON needs to be under a certain length to be sent
+- I also learned that json objects need to be objects and not strings ./deployService.sh -k ~/keys/production.pem -h yourdomain.click -s startup